thienguen/website/README.md

 - [ ] [Server run out of memory](https://github.com/vercel/next.js/issues/46756)
 - [ ] [Non Post Server Error](https://github.com/vercel/next.js/issues/53882)

+# Aight 🐧

+- Probably not the only one
+- At least I think at some point it was an intended portfolio, until it doens't
+- it turns out, aight.

 # 📝 License & Forking/Cloning

 All code in this repository is licensed under the GNU Affero General Public License v3—see the LICENSE file for more information.
-Please remove all of my personal information and work (blog posts, assets, _config.yml) if you want to utilize my custom theme.
+Please remove all of my personal information and related stuff.
+If you want to use this repo.
+This is source-available.
+Feels free to do so and give it a star.